-The most common symptom of algae is discolored pool water with greenish substance floating on the surface.
+The most common symptom of algae is discolored pool water with a greenish substance floating on the surface.
 However, this depends on the type of algae infestation your pool has.
 The water can be greenish, blue-black, or yellowish –something nasty.

-Another sign is a residue of any of the colors in the pool corners, around the skimmers and jets, on the pool walls and around the stairs.
+Another sign is a residue of any colors in the pool corners, around the skimmers and jets, on the pool walls and around the stairs.
 The algae tend to be smart –it grows in crannies and nooks where it’s not easy to see it until it’s too late.

 Algae isn’t something I would love to see a pool owner dealing with.
 It’s a messy and nasty problem that wastes your time and money.
 However, without a proper clean, you might never get rid of it completely.
 Here I will introduce you to some of the best ways to remove algae in your swimming pool.

-#1.
-Manual Vacuuming
+1. Manual Vacuuming

-#2.
-Brush it off your pool
+2. Brush it off your pool

-When you scrub the algae off, your pool’s walls and floors allow the best pool sanitizer to get deeper into any remaining algae killing it.
+When you scrub the algae off, your pool’s walls and floors allow the pool sanitizer to get deeper into any remaining algae killing it.
 Brushing also stirs up the sediment brushed off for easy killing and filtering.

-#3.
-Test and Balance the Water
+3. Test and Balance the Water

 The many ways you can test your pool water for pH and alkalinity.
 You can use a digital kit, a liquid kit, or test strips.
 Balancing your pool water chemistry will ensure your sanitizer works efficiently against algae.
 Low alkalinity or high pH can inhibit your efforts to shock your pool water.
 Ensure the water pH is around 7.6 and 7.8 before shocking it.

-#4.
-Give a Shock Treatment
+4. Give a Shock Treatment

 I’ve touched on this in tip #3.
 Shocking involves increasing the amount of Chlorine in the water for a while to kill bacteria and algae.
 That is necessary when you’re pool is infested with more resistant algae types.
-It’s an aggressive treatment ideal for the massive infection.
+It’s an aggressive treatment ideal for massive infection.

 You can also put your cleaning equipment in the shallow end as you shock the pool water to sanitize them too.

-A tip for you: Remember to always shock your pool at night or dusk.
+Pro Tip: Remember to always shock your pool at night or dusk.
 Why?
 When you shock it during the day, the sun eats up most of your Chlorine before it gets to kill the algae.

-#5.
-Filter the brushed and killed algae out
+5. Filter the brushed and killed algae out

-#6.
-Test Your Water Again
+6. Test Your Water Again

-#7.
-Deep Clean Your Filter
+7. Deep Clean Your Filter

 Lastly, you will need to deep clean your filter.
 What do I mean?
 The last thing you need is a pool filter filled with algae spores that can get back to your swimming pool and bring back the same problems again.
 Deep cleaning the pool filter by soaking it inside a diluted muriatic acid can be the best idea.
 You can also decide to replace it.

 If this is your first time dealing with algae, don’t worry, you’re not alone.
 Nearly all pool owners get to deal with algae problems at one time.
-Even when the pool filtration system is working correctly, sanitizer levels maintained ideally, and keeping an eye on hotspots and algae can still develop.
+Even when the pool filtration system is working correctly, sanitizer levels are maintained ideally, and keeping an eye on hotspots and algae can still develop.

-As I mentioned a couple of times now, algae spores can find their ways in your pool through any means.
-However, the most common and uncontrollable is through rain, wind, and dirt.
-The best thing you can do here is to make sure the algae spores never grow into algae blooms.
+As I mentioned a couple of times now, algae spores can find their way in your pool through any means.
+However, the most common and uncontrollable is rain, wind, and dirt.
+The best thing you can do here is make sure the algae spores never grow into algae blooms.
 Maintaining clean, algae-free pool water will reduce damages, keep your family safe, and keep your pool with its inviting touch.

-#1.
-Keep your circulation system running properly
+1. Keep your circulation system running properly

 Alongside cleaning the pump strainer basket and the skimmer(s), it’s crucial you clean or backwashes the filter.
 Over time the filtered dirt and debris can clog your filters – give it simple regular backwashing.
 However, the cleaning can differ depending on the type of pool filter you’re using.

 If you have a sand or D.E filter, then use the instruction given by the manufacturer to backwash it.
-You should always do the backwash whenever the pressure gauge reads something between 8-10 PSI, which is higher than the standard value.
+It would be best to do the backwash whenever the pressure gauge reads something between 8-10 PSI, which is higher than the standard value.
 For the cartridge filter, clean the cartridge(s) correctly.
 Ensure no dirt or debris is left behind.

 Use the best filter cleaners to get the most out of your filter, something like Sand Filter Revitalizer, Spray & Rinse, Cartridge Cleaner, and Degreaser.
 These cleaning aids can make cleaning a breeze.
-They can also help keep the pool filter working all season ideally long.
+They can also help keep the pool filter working all season, ideally long.

-#2.
-Keep the pool sanitizer within the desired range always
+2. Keep the pool sanitizer within the desired range always

-Algae spore is the start of these algae problems, and them getting to your pool is quite easy.
+Algae spore is the start of these algae problems, and them getting to your pool is relatively easy.
 The good news is, they are usually killed by Chlorine and other sanitizers before they can grow into blooms.
 When the sanitizer is low, the algae spores multiply and start to cling to your pool walls and floor.

 If your pool uses Chlorine as the sanitizer, the levels should be between 2.0 and 4.0 ppm (parts per million).
-And to help maintain a safe and effective chlorine level, I recommend using the best automatic floating chlorinator.
+And to help maintain a safe and effective chlorine level, I recommend using an automatic floating chlorinator.
 This type of chlorinator feeds the pool water with a constant amount of Chlorine, preventing the chlorine level from dropping under the adequate level.

 If you’re using another sanitizer, you still need to keep the levels ideal.
 You can also come across automatic sanitizer for other pool sanitizer types.

-#3.
-Perform Weekly Shock
+3. Perform Weekly Shock

-#4.
-Create a brushing routine
+4. Create a brushing routine

 Another thing you should do is create and maintain a brushing routine.
-Algae familiar places in a pool area on the pool walls, floor, and steps.
+Algae is familiar places in a pool area on the pool walls, floor, and steps.
 If you don’t brush them thoroughly, the sanitizer might not kill everything.
-You have to clean all these areas at least once in a week or more if necessary.
+You have to clean all these areas at least once a week or more if necessary.
 That will help make sure no algae grows in your swimming pool.

-#5.
-Use the right brush for your pool.
+5. Use the right brush for your pool.

 Once you’ve created a brushing routine, it’s time to find the right brush.
 You need something that can scrub the algae and other dirt off the pool walls and floors.
 What most pool owners don’t know is, the wrong brush can cause severe damage.

-#6.
-Vacuum to remove all the dirt and debris
+6. Vacuum to remove all the dirt and debris

 Once the brushing and the scrubbing are done, you will need to vacuum your pool.
 It’s a fantastic way of preventing algae growth.
 Even though you will still need to filter the water aggressively, vacuuming ensures you collect all the algae remains and spores.

-#7.
-Use an algaecide regularly
+7. Use an algaecide regularly

 At this point, you know what you need to do to kill and clean all the algae from your swimming water.
 But do you know how to ensure any algae that get to your pool is dead and never grows?